For your customers

 As you discuss your team’s culture and internal communication style, pay attention to the questions the candidate asks.
 Are they curious about how people work together and the tools you use?
 Do they have ideas for how they’d do it or examples of similar experiences in the past?
 Simply put, it may be worth it to ask them directly for their thoughts on how your team works together and if they can see themselves fitting into that set up too.

 Once you’ve hired a new customer service agent, it’s time to start their training.
-Instead of creating a bunch of training materials and dumping them all on a new employee on day one, consider making a plan to stretch out training over time—and establish it as a constant—for the best results.
+Instead of creating a bunch of training materials and dumping them all on a new employee on day one, consider making a ramping up plan to deep dive into intense training—as well as refresher sessions—for the best results.

 As you develop your training for customer support, consider including the following: